JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `initialiseReputationMining`

-Creates initial inactive reputation mining cycle
+Creates initial inactive reputation mining cycle.

 ### `isColony`

-Check if specific address is a colony created on colony network
+Check if specific address is a colony created on colony network.

 **Parameters**